 Getting regular exercise is extremely important for your heart!
 It can help strengthen your heart muscles as well as improve key health indicators like blood pressure and cholesterol levels, which your healthcare provider uses to monitor your overall health.
-Physically active individuals have a 21% decreased risk of cardiovascular disease incidence and a 36% decreased risk of death due to cardiovascular disease compared to inactive individuals.
-Some of the biggest contributors to heart disease are obesity, high blood pressure, and elevated cholesterol levels.
+Physically active individuals have a 21% lower risk of cardiovascular disease incidence and a 36% lower risk of death due to cardiovascular disease compared to inactive individuals.
+Some of the biggest contributors to heart disease include obesity, high blood pressure, and elevated cholesterol levels.

 Before considering medications to manage these risk factors, talk to your doctor about trying lifestyle modifications through diet and exercise.

 The 2013 AHA Guidelines for the Management of Overweight and Obesity in Adults state that a weight loss of at least 5% is recommended to reduce blood pressure and improve blood cholesterol.